Sky News Business Channel: History

-Australian News Channel (ANC) announced it was to launch Australia's first national business channel in 2008, at the onset of the Global Financial Crisis.
+Australian News Channel (ANC) announced it was to launch Australia's first national business channel in 2008, at the onset of the 2008 financial crisis.
 It was officially launched on 31 January 2008 at the Australian Securities Exchange.
 Sky News Business would utilise and simulcast content from Fox Business Network in the United States.
 In turn, Fox Business Network would air coverage from Sky News Business in order to provide Australian financial news coverage to American audiences.

 The channel would also utilise the resources of the Sky UK Business News service in the UK, and Reuters Television.
 At launch, it was claimed the channel would include 16 hours of locally produced content daily.

 James Daggar-Nickson was the business editor and channel manager of Sky News Business.

 On 19 January 2016, the channel launched a high-definition simulcast feed.

 In June 2018, it was announced that ANC would enter into a joint venture with the Nine Network to create Your Money, a business news channel that replaced the Sky News Business Channel on Foxtel channel 601 and also be available free-to-air through Nine on channel 95 in metropolitan markets and Darwin and also on channel 85 in the Northern NSW market and the Gold Coast.
 Sky News Business ceased broadcasting at 8:30 pm Eastern on 29 September 2018, ahead of its relaunch as Your Money at 6:00 am Eastern on 1 October 2018.
 Promotional trailers for Your Money were shown on the channel during the long break time.